VlachosGroup/openmkm/docs/index.md

 [rctr_tmplt.yaml](../test_files/rctr_tmplt.yaml) file, which provides extensive comments on the keywords required in the yaml required by hetero_ct

 ## Credits
- Development of hetero_ct is funded by
+ Development of hetero_ct is funded by [RAPID Manufacturing Institute](www.aiche.org/rapid).
-RAPID Manufacturing Institute (www.aiche.org/rapid).

 ## Reading Material